Nianyi-GSND-Projects/GSND-5110-GP2/Team Log/Team Log.md

 The two discussed on how to update the mechanism design to match Bob's advice.
 Nianyi transfered all his hand-making tools and materials to Yichi.
 Yichi will try to make an updated version in Monday and play-test later.

+## In-class Meeting \#3 - 10/22/2024

+This is the third class for GP2.
+The previous flickering mechanism is ditched;
+Yichi has just made an updated version of the board to match the new grid-based mechanism.

+### Attendees

+ALL

+### Minutes

+It is decided that this design is all fine, we just need to finish polishing it in this week.
+Also, the final due for this GP is on Sunday, so we need to get all required deliverable materials prepared by Sunday.